-- 2. The definite integral of a rate of change function gives - 3.
+- Limits, derivatives and integrals of vector-valued functions are all evaluated -wise.
+1. - 2.
+The definite integral of a rate of change function gives - 3.
 Why is it generally not useful to graph both $\vec{r}(t)$ and $\vec{r}'(t)$ on the same axes? - 4.
-Theorem 12.2.4 contains three product rules.
+Theorem 12.2.25 contains three product rules.
 What are the three different types of products used in these rules?